Quickstart for Users

 Summary

-- Create a wallet client
+- Create a wallet account using viem

 - Payment flows are handled automatically for you